employee spotlight - youth banking

 We would proceed to peruse the wall of candy for her to shop.
 I would help her understand the difference when a piece of candy said it cost a nickel versus a dime versus a quarter.
 We would stand there, and I would help her do the math to see how much candy she could afford.

 As she got older, she earned additional money to go to the candy shop.
-The pride and excitement on her face when she received a five-dollar bill was priceless.
-But my pride in her grew even more when she realized she did not have to spend all her money every week.
+The pride and excitement on her face when she received a five-dollar bill, was priceless.
+But my pride in her grew even more when she realized she didn't have to spend all her money every week.
 She began wanting to SAVE her money!!

 When she began saving money, was when I knew our weekly candy store trips had made a more significant impact.
 She not only understood the value of money and how much things cost, but she also began to understand that you do not need to spend all your money every week.
 She understood there was value in saving her money for larger purchases.